blackferncreations/germankeycut/README.md

 Structural positioning can affect many functions without being defined by any one of them.

-GermanKeyCut should not be interpreted primarily as:
+The German market positioning work presented through GermanKeyCut should not be interpreted primarily as:

 * a translation service
 * a conventional localization agency